virt-lightning/virt-lightning/README.md

 ## **vl distro_list**

 List the distro images that can be used.
 Its output is compatible with `vl up`.
-You can initialize a new configuration with: `vl distro > virt-lightning.yaml`.
+You can initialize a new configuration with: `vl distro_list > virt-lightning.yaml`.

 ## **vl up**